gameboycamera/game-boy-macro-camera/README.md

 ### 3D models:
 * 3 versions available: mini, mini w/ grooves, and macro
-* mini model available FREE on Ko-Fi, $15 for the macro model
+* mini model available FREE on Ko-Fi, $15 for the macro model (links available soon)
-* Also available for order on Shapeways
+* Also available for order on Shapeways (link available soon)

 ## Contributions
 * **HDR** - for the [Game Boy Camera flash cart](https://github.com/HDR/Gameboy-Camera-Flashcart) - This project has been uploaded with his permission